marble999/freshlygenerated/content/posts/Chicken-and-Sausage-Jambalaya.md

 1. If using rice, add half and half, hot, bring to a boil, cover, and simmer for 15 minutes.
 Pour into a mixing bowl or bowl of plastic containers.

-1. Pour butter, juice from red pepper, jalapeño, and cream into a medium saucepan.
+1. Pour butter, juice from red pepper, jalapeÃƒÂ±o, and cream into a medium saucepan.
 Bring to a boil, and then stir in salt and pepper.
 Cook until reduced to 2 tablespoons.
 Add sauce to mixing bowl or container.
 Add sauce to meat mixture and gently stir.
 Serve with rice, cold rice, or hot rice.

-1.